 The Senpai-Kōhai system is deeply rooted in Japanese history.
 Three elements had a significant impact on its development: Confucianism, the traditional Japanese family system, and the Civil Code of 1898.

-Confucianism arrived from China between the 6th and 9th centuries, but the derived line of thought that brought about profound social changes in Japan was neo-Confucianism, which became the official doctrine of the Tokugawa shogunate (1603-1867).
+Confucianism arrived from China between the 6th and 9th centuries, but the line of thought derived from it that brought profound social changes in Japan was Neo-Confucianism, which became the official doctrine of the Tokugawa shogunate (1603-1867).

-The precepts of loyalty and filial piety dominated the Japanese at the time, as the respect for elders and ancestor worship that Chinese Confucianism taught were well accepted by the Japanese, and these influences spread into daily life.
+The precepts of loyalty and filial piety dominated the Japanese at the time, as respect for elders and the worship of ancestors that Chinese Confucianism taught were well accepted by the Japanese, and these influences spread throughout daily life.

-The Japanese family system (家 ie) was also regulated by Confucian codes of conduct and had an influence on the establishment of the senpai-kōhai relationship.
-In this family system, the father, as the male head, had absolute power over the family and the eldest son inherited the family property.
+The Japanese family system (家 ie) was also regulated by Confucian codes of conduct and influenced the establishment of the senpai-kōhai relationship.
+In this family system, the father, as the male head, had absolute power over the family, and the eldest son inherited the family’s property.

-The father had power because he was the one who received the education and was seen as having superior ethical knowledge.
-Since reverence for superiors was considered a virtue in Japanese society, the wife and children had to obey it.
+The father had power because he was the one who received education and was seen as having superior ethical knowledge.
+Since reverence for superiors was considered a virtue in Japanese society, the wife and children had to obey him.

-In addition to the hereditary system, only the eldest son could receive the father's belongings, and neither the eldest daughter nor the youngest sons received anything from him.
+Besides the hereditary system, only the eldest son could receive the father’s belongings, and neither the eldest daughter nor the younger sons received anything from him.

-The last factor that influenced the Senpai-kōhai system was the Civil Code of 1898, which strengthened seniority privilege rules and reinforced the traditional family system, giving clear definitions of hierarchical values in the family.
+The last factor that influenced the Senpai-kōhai system was the Civil Code of 1898, which strengthened the rules of seniority privilege and reinforced the traditional family system, giving clear definitions of hierarchical values in the family.

-This was called Koshusei [戸主制] which means head of household system, in which the head of the household had the right to rule over his family and the eldest son inherited this position.
-These statutes were abolished in 1947 after Japan's surrender at the end of World War II.
-However, these ideals remained during the following years as a psychological influence on Japanese society.
+This was called Koshusei [戸主制], which means head of household system, in which the head of the family had the right to command their family, and the eldest son inherited this position.
+These statutes were abolished in 1947, after Japan’s surrender at the end of World War II.
+However, these ideals remained in the following years as a psychological influence on Japanese society.

-In addition to those mentioned above, we want to end the article with a list of anime that show the relationship between Senpai and Kouhai:
+In addition to those mentioned earlier, we want to conclude the article with a list of animes that show the relationship between Senpai and Kouhai:

 Seishun Buta Yarou wa Bunny Girl-senpai no Yume wo Minai

-Abnormal things due to teenage problems happens frequently in Sakuta Azusagawa's life, these events are called Puberty Syndrome.
+Abnormal things due to problems in adolescence happen frequently in Sakuta Azusagawa’s life; these events are called Puberty Syndrome.

-Her life changes when Mai Sakurajima, a famous actress, her Senpai in High School, starts dressing up as the "Play Boy Bunny" due to Puberty Syndrome.
+His life changes when Mai Sakurajima, a famous actress, his Senpai in High School, starts dressing as a “Playboy Bunny” due to Puberty Syndrome.

-This anime tells the story of a girl named Nagatoro who is Kouhai of an extremely shy and antisocial student, but who bullies him, not a good example of Kouhai.
+This anime tells the story of a girl named Nagatoro who is Kouhai to an extremely shy and antisocial student but bullies him; she is not a good example of a Kouhai.

-This anime is very painful, the girl is extremely sadistic and temperamental, but for some reason this anime is very successful and appears to be a lot of fun.
+This anime is very painful; the girl is extremely sadistic and temperamental, but for some reason, this anime is very successful and proves to be very fun.

 - Clannad;